ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 This design allows multiple self-resubmitting experiments that share common executables and input data to be run simultaneously.

+!!! admonition warning
+    The _laboratory_ directory might get deleted if not accessed for several days.
+To know more about how to preserve your experiment refer to [Syncing output data](#syncing-output-data).

 ### Run configuration

 To run {{ model }} configuration execute the following command from within the *control* directory: